-1.5.4 Executive Vice President for External Engagement & University Counsel external recognition and engagement for the institution as well as serving as the University's chief legal officer, providing legal advice and consultation to the university's trustees, officers, administrators, faculty, and staff.
+The Executive Vice President for External Engagement and University Counsel is responsible for generating broad external recognition and engagement for the institution as well as serving as the University's chief legal officer, providing legal advice and consultation to the university's trustees, officers, administrators, faculty, and staff.
 In addition, the EVP for External Engagement and University Counsel serves as an advocate on behalf of the university before external legal, judicial, administrative, and political authorities.
 This officer's administrative responsibilities include management of Vice President for Advancement, Associate Vice Presidents leading University Marketing and Communications, and Vice President for Faith-based Engagement and Church Relations as well as the university's insurance needs, oversight of the Offices of Campus Security and Risk Management & Compliance, managing the university's government and community relations, and property acquisition functions of the university.
 Finally, this officer also performs other administrative duties as assigned by the President.